An Ode to the Felines of Kuching: The City of Cats

-You might think I wrote an ode to the felines of Kuching dubbed "The City of Cats: because I'm a Crazy Cat Lady.
+You might think I wrote an ode to the City of Cats because I'm a Crazy Cat Lady.
 Well, I'm not.
 In fact, I'm allergic to cats but I need not worry in Kuching.
-My eyes didn't get red and itchy.
-I wasn't coughing like an 89-year-old chain smoker.
+My eyes didn't get red and itchy nor was I coughing like an 89-year-old chain smoker.
 You see, the cats in Kuching aren't the usual four-legged, furry critters you'd expect.
-I found the cats of Kuching quite endearing.
+In fact, I found the cats of Kuching quite endearing.

 Moving on.

 Yet, again, here's another theory that attempts to explain where Kuching got its name.
 In the 19th century, British traders had settled in Sarawak.
-Apparently, they referred to any port as 'Cochin' - taken from the Indian port city.
+Apparently, they referred to ports as 'Cochin' referring to the port city in India.
 Cochin closely resembles Kuching but that doesn't even come close to explaining why it's called The City of Cats.
-And that's what we're trying to figure out here.
+And, that's what we're trying to figure out here.
 I don't know about you, but I find this is the least believable theory.
-It's too simplistic and boring for my taste (ha-ha).

 Read also: Discovering Amazing Street Art in Kuching